An Efficient Learning Method to Connect Observables

-With this rearrangement, $A_{ij}$ for $i\neq j$ does not vanish anymore, and the problem can be numerically expensive.
-Assuming that each equation in Eq.~\eqref{eq:MEP} has $M\times M$ dimension, the dimension of $K_{1}$ and $K_{i}$ is $M^m \times M^m$, and thus the size of the whole problem is not small as we have $m = 10 \sim 30$ in a typical nuclear physics application.
-The problems with such large dimension are unsolvable even on modern supercomputers.
+With this rearrangement, $A_{ij}$ for $i\neq j$ does not vanish anymore, and MEP becomes numerically expensive.
+Assuming that each equation in Eq.~\eqref{eq:MEP} has $M\times M$ dimension, the dimension of $K_{1}$ and $K_{i}$ is $M^m \times M^m$, and thus the size of the whole problem is not small as we have $m = 10 \sim 30$ in a typical nuclear physics application, even typical reduced basis matrix can achieve good accuracy with $M\sim 10$ .
+Problems with such large dimension are unsolvable on modern supercomputers.
 Even worse, we have not found a way to select the desired eigenvalue $E^{[j]} \, (n_{\rm par} < j \leq m)$ from the full set of $M^{m}$ eigenvalues.
 This point will be emphasized with a simple toy model, and a direct application of the known MEP to our problems is not suitable.